viodotcom/s3keyring/README.rst

 ~~~~~~~~~~~~~~

 You need to create a `KMS encryption key`_.
 Write down the ID of the
 KMS key that you create.
-You will need to communicate this KMS Key ID to the
+You will need to share this KMS Key ID with the
 users of the keyring.

 .. _KMS encryption key: http://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html